jeremytammik/tbc/a/1911_adjacent_wall_room.md

 a simple installation using [Inno Setup](https://jrsoftware.org/isinfo.php) to extract the files to the `ApplicationPlugins` folder.

-It generates a digitally signed version of RevitLookup and supports the Revit releases 2017, 2018, 2019, 2020, 2021 and 2022.
+It generates a digitally signed version of RevitLookup and includes multi-version support for the Revit releases 2017, 2018, 2019, 2020, 2021 and 2022.

-This can obviously also be used as a starting point for your own add-in installer.
+It can obviously also be used as a starting point for your own add-in installer.

 Many thanks to Luiz Henrique for this and his other nice contributions!